ShaneCunn/Nuig_IP/README.md

 # Nuig_IP
-Internet  programming assignments for college
+Internet  programming assignments for college mainly Written in PHP, javascript, html, and CSS , using the Bootstrap Framework